Where do panic attacks come from?

 Tip 4: Eat something very sharp or extremely sour.
 Extreme feelings of taste distract our „panic system“.

 Tip 5: Distraction by pain.
 Lay a rubber band around your arm.
 As soon as the fear creeps in, let the band snap several times so that you feel a slight physical pain – This one most clients feel very helpful

 TIP 6: Speak to your symptoms, like this:“ Hello Panic Attack, there you are again.
 All right, quietly quit.
 Now come on.
 I know you’re harmless and I will not fall or faint.
 This has never happened to anyone, so I’m sure.
 I am healthy.
 You can’t hurt me.
 Come on, come on!“

 Tip 7: Is there anyone near you that you can talk to?
 Or can you call someone?
 Then do it.

-Tip 19 Take a relaxing exercise after “Progressive Muscle Relaxation (PMR) by Jacobson”.
+Tip 9: Take a relaxing exercise like “Progressive Muscle Relaxation (PMR) by Jacobson”.
 Tighten certain muscles in the body for approximately 10 to 15 seconds and then release them.
 First the arms, then the legs, the butt, the belly … etc. Repeat tensing and relaxing several times.